Human trafficking in Michigan: Examples

 Several stories and cases can be found via the University of Michigan website.

 Cases of truck stops being used in prostitution rings are also in the database of the University of Michigan's HTLP.

 Henry Davis was sentenced to serve 40 years in prison after the police discovered a ring of forced prostitution.
 The women, including some as young as thirteen, had been kidnapped and imprisoned in a house in Detroit.
 They were forced to have sex with male visitors, strip at private parties, and sell jewelry at a strip mall.
 They were escorted everywhere, including the bathroom, and were beaten when they stepped out of line.
 The ring was discovered when one young woman, who had been kidnapped while waiting for a bus, escaped when she was taken to the mall to have her hair done and to sell jewelry.
 She then lead the police to the house where she had been imprisoned, leading to Davis' arrest.

+Purpose Point Harvesting LLC, a Michigan farm labor contractor, was found liable in 2025 after an eight-day jury trial in the United States District Court for the Western District of Michigan.
+Five Guatemalan workers employed under the H-2A visa program alleged they paid illegal recruitment fees, had their passports confiscated, worked extremely long hours—sometimes up to 100 hours per week—but were only paid for fewer hours, and lived in inadequate housing.
+The jury held the company violated the Victims of Trafficking and Violence Protection Act of 2000 and the Fair Labor Standards Act.
+They awarded more than US $500,000 in total damages, including $450,000 in punitive damages.
+The case is a rare successful labor-trafficking verdict under H-2A visa abuse and is seen as an important precedent for migrant agricultural workers in Michigan.